 This paper introduces a new methodology to target direct transfers against poverty.
-Our method is based on observable correlates and on estimation methods that focus on the poor.
-Using data from Tunisia, we estimate 'focused' transfer schemes that improve anti-poverty targeting performances.
+Our method is based on estimation methods that focus on the poor.
+Using data from Tunisia, we estimate 'focused' transfer schemes that highly improve anti-poverty targeting performances.
 Post-transfer poverty can be substantially reduced with the new estimation method.
-The impact of these schemes on the welfare of the poor is also much stronger than the current food subsidies system in Tunisia.
-Finally, the obtained levels of undercoverage of the poor is so low that 'proxy-means' focused transfer schemes becomes a realistic alternative to price subsidies, likely to avoid social unrest.
+In terms of P_2 , the most popular axiomatically valid poverty indicator, moving from 1.30, the level reached under subsidies, to 0.36, the level reached with the best OLS method, costs about 2.9 percent of GDP.
+An additional reduction down to 0.25, that is another 30 percent reduction in poverty, requires only a few hours of statistician work.
+Finally, the obtained levels of under-coverage of the poor is so low that 'proxy-means' focused transfer schemes becomes a realistic alternative to price subsidies, likely to avoid social unrest.

-Keywords: Poverty; Targeting; Transfers.
+Key Words: Poverty; Targeting; Transfers.
 JEL classification: D12; D63; H53; I32; I38.